danilyanedo7/starter-hugo-academic/content/project/30daychartc/index.md

 slides: ""
 ---

 Welcome!
-This is a **friendly and beginner-accessible open-source book** created to help you explore the fascinating world of data visualization—one chart at a time.
+This is a **friendly and beginner-accessible open-source book** created to help you explore the fascinating world of data visualization, one chart at a time.

 Through this project, I share:
 - My personal contributions to the **30 Day Chart Challenge**